-California Proposition 65 - WARNING: Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer.
+WARNING: Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer.

-Pennsylvania - When cut or otherwise machined, the product may emit wood dust, wood dust, soybean oil (CAS# 8001-22-7) and zinc borates appear on Pennsylvania's Appendix A, Hazardous Substance List.
+Pennsylvania - This product contains formaldehyde which, depending on temperature and humidity, may be emitted from the product.
+When cut or otherwise machined, the product may emit wood dust.
+Formaldehyde and wood dust appear on Pennsylvania's Appendix A, Hazardous Substance List.

-New Jersey - When cut or otherwise machined, the product may emit wood dust.
-Wood dust is on the New Jersey Environmental Hazardous Substance List.
+New Jersey - This product contains formaldehyde which, depending on temperature and humidity, may be emitted from the product.
+When cut or otherwise machined, the product may emit wood dust.
+Formaldehyde and wood dust appear on New Jersey's Environmental Hazardous Substance List.

-- Minnesota Minnesota Statutes, 1984, Sections 144.495 and 325F.181 do not apply to this product; these statues apply to plywood, particleboard and MDF and other products manufactured with urea-formaldehyde resins. - SARA 313 Information: To the best of our knowledge, this product contains no chemical subjected to the SARA Title III Section 313 supplier notification requirements.
+Minnesota - Minnesota Statutes, 1984, Sections 144.495 and 325F.181 do not apply to this product; these statues apply to plywood, particleboard and MDF and other products manufactured with ureaformaldehyde resins.

+SARA 313 Information: To the best of our knowledge, this product contains formaldehyde at de minimis concentrations (<0.1%) and is not subjected to the SARA Title III Section 313 supplier notification requirements.